ThaC0derDre/MoonShot/ReadMe.md

 # MoonShot
-An app detailing the apollo missions and their crew!
+An app detailing the Apollo missions and their crew!

 App created following Paul Hudson's course, Hacking with SwiftUI.
-Added functionality without assistence as a challenge.
+Added functionality without assistance as a challenge.

 ## Demo